 It’s important to listen to your doctor’s recommendations and follow their advice.
 Your cardiologist can help you identify which lifestyle changes will benefit you the most and give you specific guidelines on how to maintain a healthy heart.
 They may recommend lifestyle changes such as reducing stress, managing cholesterol levels, quitting smoking, or increasing physical activity.
-According to this cardiologist in Canberra in order to make sure everything is fine with your heart, you should have ECG and Exercise Stress Test done.
+According to this cardiologist in Canberra to make sure everything is fine with your heart, you should have an ECG and Exercise Stress Test done.
 These tests can help detect heart problems early and make sure your heart is healthy.
 Additionally, your cardiologist may choose to prescribe medication if necessary.

 2) Exercise Regularly